huntdatacenter/docs/docs/service-desk/access-guides/reset-vpn.md

 ### Troubleshooting

-[Contact us](/contact) in your Slack lab table if you experience trouble with installation and suggestions on how to improve this guide.
+[Contact us](/contact) in your Slack lab table if you experience trouble with installation and suggestions on how to improve this guide..